Ingrid Fuzjko Hemming: Biography

 During a concert in Vienna in 1971, Hemming lost her hearing from a bout of high fever.
 She relocated again to Stockholm, Sweden to take advantage of its medical facilities.
 She performed many more concerts throughout continental Europe before returning to Japan in 1995.

 A documentary that aired in 1999 raised public interest in her music.
 Her subsequent debut CD, La Campanella, sold over two million copies.

 Hemming performed at Carnegie Hall in New York in June 2001.

-By 2002, Hemming had performed at every major population center in the world.
+Hemming died on 21 April 2024, at the age of 91.

 Recordings

 In 2008, Hemming was signed by Domo Records for the world.
 In June 2009, Domo Records released five titles from her catalogue in the United States, including "Echoes Of Eternity"; "La Campanella"; "Nocturnes Of Melancholy", Live At Carnegie Hall and Liszt's "Piano Concerto No.1".

 Four of her CDs have received the Classical Album of the Year award at the Japan Gold Disc Awards.